FONT & AUDIO

 Hillsboro plans city-owned Internet service starting 2019

-The city of Hillsboro plans to provide city-owned high speed Internet to residents as early as next year.
+The city of Hillsboro plans to make its long-touted plans of providing high speed Internet to residents a reality as early as next year.

-On Tuesday, May 15, city councilors committed to providing affordable Internet access to homes and businesses across the city as a city utility, the same way the city currently treats water and garbage service.
+On Tuesday, May 15, city councilors committed to making affordable Internet access a city utility, the same as water and garbage service.

 City officials have said that having access to high-speed Internet is an essential component to living in the 21st Century.

-"Like water, electricity and other public utilities, Hillsboro residents and businesses will increasingly expect high-speed access to be reliable and affordable throughout our city," planners wrote in a recent report.
+"Like water, electricity and other public utilities, Hillsboro residents and businesses will increasingly expect high-speed access to be reliable and affordable throughout our city," city staff wrote in a recent report.

 The second neighborhood to receive the access isn't built, yet.
-The new South Hillsboro development currently under construction along Tualatin Valley Highway on the outskirts of the city is seen as the easiest place to bring fiber optic access to, Preston said.
+The new South Hillsboro development currently under construction along Tualatin Valley Highway on the outskirts of the city is seen as the easiest place to bring fiber optic access to.
 Crews can install the cables as the neighborhood is built.

-Preston said it could take as long as a decade to bring the network to every home and business in Hillsboro.
+It could take as long as a decade to bring the network to every home and business in Hillsboro, Preston said.

-The city has said for years that high-speed Internet access is a priority.
-The city was one of several Portland area cities in talks with Google Fiber to bring high-speed Internet to the city, but those talks fell through in 2016 when Google opted not to expand to Oregon.
+The city has thought about offering municipal Internet for years.
+Hillsboro was one of several Portland area cities in talks with Google Fiber to bring high-speed Internet to the area, but those talks fell through in 2016 when Google opted not to expand to Oregon.
 The city had considered building its own fiber optic network several years ago, but the program proved too costly when it was first pitched in 2015.

-The city has taken small steps toward fiber Internet over the past several months.
-Earlier this year the city formed a communications utility to serve as a framework for the program, and updated city codes to better coordinate with public utilities and developers to install pipe for fiber-optic cables whenever new or existing roads are dug up.
+The city has taken small steps toward fiber internet over the past several months.
+The city is currently connect city-owned buildings to a fiber optic network, as well as local schools and other government buildings.
+Earlier this year the city formed a communications utility to serve as a framework for the program, and updated city codes to better coordinate with public utilities to install pipe for fiber-optic cables whenever new or existing roads are dug up.

-The decision has other benefits as well.
+Callaway said the decision has other benefits as well.
 City planners hope the network will not only please residents, but will help attract and retain high-tech businesses.
-Hillsboro is home to the state's largest employer, Intel, and several other high-tech companies which make up the heart of the so-called Silicon Forest.
+Hillsboro is home to several high-tech companies, including Intel, Genentech and others which make up the heart of the so-called Silicon Forest.